custom-components/healthchecksio/info.md

 This can **only** be configured in the UI.

+### Site Root

+This is the root URL of your Healthchecks.io instance.

+### Ping Endpoint

+This is the path of the endpoint used for pings.

 ### Check ID

 This is the ID of the check that this integration should update, this ID looks something like `aa247c51-8da8-4800-86a3-48763142e902`